Manchester, Bolton & Bury Canal

 Bury Bridge, near to the start … but if only(?)

-This walk starts in an obscure and forgotten part of Bury, it sets the tone … to expect the unexpected!
+This walk delves us into an obscure and forgotten part of Bury, it sets the tone … to expect the unexpected!
 Our route slices through the streets of Elton, still visibly rich in its industrial past, before magically meeting the canal for the first time.
 A very pleasant stroll ensues all the way to Radcliffe.
 It epitomizes what a great local asset the resurfaced towpath is, for ALL to enjoy.

 ~